Ford's famous large van gets a facelift and is now better than ever

 - Bi-xenon headlights with LED daytime running lights

 - Premium instrument panel

 - Generally considered to be a durable, dependable van

 - Massive dealer network to keep you going

-- Some oil service issues with Euro 6 engines
+- Some oil service and injector issues with Euro 6 engines

 This generation Transit has completed nearly seven million miles in testing in Europe and North America ahead of production.